alok-k-idexcel/OnlineBookstore/README.md

-﻿online BookStore express/node application
+# ﻿online BookStore express/node application

-required softwares
+#required softwares

-POstman
+Postman

-how to run ?
+# how to run ?

 extract the zip file / clone the repo